 Those familiar with the Soviet Union's military advances in the interwar period will undoubtedly have come across the name G. S. Isserson.
-Although often overlooked for more familiar personalities (Tukhachevskii, Triandafillov, Svechin, etc.) he was, in the opinion of the Harrison, one of the founding fathers, if not the founding father, of the concept of "deep operations."
+Although often overlooked for more familiar personalities (Tukhachevskii, Triandafillov, Svechin, etc.) he was, in the author's opinion, one of the founding fathers, if not the founding father, of the concept of "deep operations."
 This was without a doubt one of the most interesting studies I've read on the interwar Red Army and the evolution of Operational Art within the Soviet Union (a theme Harrison began to study in his previous book, "The Russian Way of War").
-Isserson became a good candidate to study and analyze as he left behind a number of articles and full-length volumes expanding on his theories and ideas and he survived Stalin's purges.
+Isserson became a good candidate to study and analyze as he left behind a number of articles and full-length volumes expanding on his theories and ideas.
+More so, he survived Stalin's purges.
 Unlike the majority of the Red Army, he was imprisoned in June of 1941 and was released from the GULag after Stalin's death.
-Thus he continued to discuss, publish and lecture on military theory after his release and up until his death.
+Thus he continued to discuss, publish, and lecture on military theory after his release and up until his death.